DanailMinchev/awesome-payload/readme.md

 ### Examples

+- [Official examples](https://github.com/payloadcms/payload/tree/main/examples) - Examples from the official repository.
 - [Payload website](https://github.com/payloadcms/website) - This is the repository for Payload's official website.
 It was built completely in public using Payload itself.
-- [Official examples](https://github.com/payloadcms/payload/tree/main/examples) - Examples from the official repository.
 - [DanailMinchev / payload-clerk-example](https://github.com/DanailMinchev/payload-clerk-example) - Payload and Clerk
   example.
   - [Payload and Clerk example](https://www.youtube.com/watch?v=7PNGNqqFlu0) - YouTube video.

+## Templates

+Begin your next project by starting with a pre-made template.
+These are production-ready, end-to-end solutions.

+- [Official templates](https://github.com/payloadcms/payload/tree/main/templates) - Templates from the official
+  repository.

 ## Plugins